irembeyzagl/SoftwareAgent/README.md

 READ ME
-The search button disappears in some servers, so inputURL=tk.Entry(tab2,width=100) in intercafe.py line 224.
-If they reduce the width in the part, there will be no problem (example = 70) We think that the reason for this problem is version differences.
+In some cases, the search button slides, so inputURL=tk.Entry(tab2,width=100) in intercafe.py line 224 If they reduce the width in the part, there will be no problem (example = 70) We think that the reason for this problem is version differences.